algorithmsbooks/optimization/README.md

 * p.
 195: In ex.
 11.4, the minimization should be over x and s in the second problem and over x+, x-, and s in the third problem (thanks to Holly Dinkel)
 * p.
 200: The leaving index should be in B.
 * p.
 203: Ex 11.7 should read "causes x_4 to become zero" (thanks to Wouter Van Gijseghem)
 * p.
+208: The dual form should have a >= constraint.
+This must also be changed in alg 11.6. (thanks to Wouter Van Gijseghem)
+* p.
+209: Example 11.9 should use a >= constraint for A'mu.
+* p.
 277: Ex 15.1 has 1^-1, which should be 2^-1 (thanks to Ryan Samuels)
 * p.
 284: In the matrix in Ex 15.3, the subscript of row 5, column 6 should be 21, not 12 (thanks to Veronika Korneyeva)
 * p.
 324: Ex 18.1 analytic solution for variance was incorrect. (plot appears to be correct) (thanks to Veronika Korneyeva)